trevordevore/levure/README.md

 ### libraries, frontscripts, backscripts, and behaviors

 Libraries, frontscripts, backscripts, and behaviors can be loaded individually or in bulk.
 If you point to a folder then every file in that folder should be a LiveCode stack.
+The folder will be loaded recursively so any subfolders will be loaded as well.

 ```
 libraries: